m12m2GitHub/pythonql/README.md

    try int(x) except 0 for x in values
 ```

  - Tuple constructor.
-Tuples that have named columns are very useful in querying, however Python's native namedtuple is not very convenient.
+Tuples that have named columns are very useful in querying, however Pythons native namedtuple is not very convenient.
 We have extended Python's tuple constructor syntax:
  ```
    (id as employee_id, sum(x) as total_salary)
  ```

  - Query expressions:
-Our query syntax is a strict superset of Python's comprehensions, we extend the comprehensions to do much more powerful queries
+Our query syntax is a strict superset of Pythons comprehensions, we extend the comprehensions to do much more powerful queries
-than they are capable of now.
+than they are capable of at the time of writing.
 ```
  [ select (prod,len(p))
    for p in sales